Frequently asked questions

 The swivel turns 360 degrees, and has 16 positions it can lock into.

-Should you decide to add a Shockwave swivel, slide or swivel/slide accessory, you might want to go with our seat as well.
+Should you decide to add a SHOCKWAVE swivel, slide or swivel/slide accessory, you might want to go with our seat as well.
 Our seats were designed to work with our accessories.
-Therefore, if you want to use our accessory with a non-Shockwave seat, you will need to add an adapter plate that enables them to bolt the seat of your choice to our slide/swivel accessory.
+Therefore, if you want to use our accessory with a non-SHOCKWAVE seat, you will need to add an adapter plate that enables them to bolt the seat of your choice to our slide/swivel accessory.
 We sell a 5″x12″ adaptor plate, call for details.

 If PSI is set correctly, the sag should be at about 20-25%.
 Set at ‘Soft’ setting to start.